What is digital transformation, and why is it non-negotiable in 2026?

 - Extend training programs to new users

-- Ensure the technical infrastructure scales
+- Make sure the technical infrastructure scales

-Step 7: Develop Culture and Competencies
+Step 7: Develop culture and competencies

 - Digital skills development programs

-- Internal “digital champions” who serve as change ambassadors
+- Internal “digital champions” as change ambassadors

 - Regular workshops and knowledge-sharing sessions